aiformankind/aiformankind.github.io/README.md

 - **Healthcare: Combat Covid-19 Pandemic Project** We organize series of online hackathons to work on ideas and build useful applications to help everyone in combating Covid-19.
 [See contributions by our participants](https://aiformankind.org/covid-19-hackathon/#exploratory-data-analysis-notebooks-built-by-hackathon-participants).

 Once again, thank you to all our volunteers for their dedication and contribution.
+If you are interested in any of the projects, please join our [slack channel](https://tinyurl.com/vch2z68) or email us at [ai.for.mankind@gmail.com](ai.for.mankind@gmail.com)

 ## Past Hackathons